ksu-cs-textbooks/cc410/content/y-milestones/11-form-data.md

 ---
 title: "Form Data"
-pre: "9. "
+pre: "11. "
-weight: 90
+weight: 110
-date: 2021-04-05T00:53:26-05:00
-hidden: true
 ---

-This page lists the milestone requirements for **Milestone 9** of the **CC 410 Restaurant Project**.
+This page lists the milestone requirements for **Milestone 11** of the **CC 410 Restaurant Project**.
 Read the requirements carefully and discuss any questions with the instructors or TAs.

 ## Purpose

 The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Game Grub_, offering food of all kinds to celebrate our love of games of all kinds.

-The ninth milestone involves augmenting the menu display from the previous project by adding search and filtering functionality via an HTML form.
+The eleventh milestone involves augmenting the menu display from the previous project by adding search and filtering functionality via an HTML form.

 ## General Requirements